Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 3

-In this article, you will take a look at odds and spreads for the Clemson vs. Miami (FL) matchup across multiple sportsbooks.
+In this article, you will see odds and spreads for the Clemson vs. Miami (FL) matchup across multiple sportsbooks.

 Clemson vs. Miami (FL) Game Info